-84. Military Decorations
+85. Military Decorations

-Citation: Section 1115(a)(11-a) Effective Date: December 1, 2006 sales and use tax.
+Citation: Section 1115(a)(11-a) Effective Date: December 1, 2006 tax.

 Description: Purchases of military decorations (e.g., ribbons, medals, and lapel pins) by a veteran or active member of the United States military are exempt from